Tuesday, 28 September 2021 | Panagiotis (Takis) Aggelopoulos, CTO at Profile Software

 What is headless architecture?

-Headless architecture, a natural evolution of the digital transformation technologies, is a fairly new architecture style that is gradually being adopted in most of the new technology-driven companies that are focused on various use cases of mobile banking, digital banking, electronic payments and third-party integration etc.
+Headless architecture, a natural evolution of digital transformation technologies, is a fairly new architecture style that is gradually being adopted in most of the new technology-driven companies that are focused on various use cases of mobile banking, digital banking, electronic payments and third-party integration etc.

 In simple terms, a headless architecture contains the functionalities, rules and processing flows required to create an application in a programmatic way, without using the normal web front-end technologies.